 Since 1999, the Department of Youth Services (aka Youth Center) has been hosting a teen summer camp for both residents and non-residents that are entering 6th – 10th grades.
-The Teen Summer Camp runs from 9:00am to 3:00pm for six weeks, usually starting the Monday after the last day of school and running until the first week in August.
+The Teen Summer Camp runs from 9:00am to 3:00pm for six weeks.
+This year’s camp will run from June 28 until August 6.
 Although the camp’s location is the Youth Center, when not on a trip, the campers are outside weather permitting.

 Youth Center Hours